Feuquerolles station

 Feuquerolles is a former railway station located in the commune of Feuquières-en-Vimeu in the Somme department, France.
 The SNCF station was served by TER Hauts-de-France trains from Le Tréport-Mers to Abbeville.
 Train services were discontinued in 2018.

 The station

-Feuquerolles is an unmanned stop located at the 195.620 km point on the single-track Eu - Abbeville line, between Chépy-Valines and Feuquières-Fressenneville.
+Feuquerolles is an unstaffed stop located at the 195.620 km point on the single-track Eu - Abbeville line, between Chépy-Valines and Feuquières-Fressenneville.
 The line opened on 4 December 1882.
 In 2008, the station was improved as part of a renewal of facilities on the entire line by the SNCF.